Programs in Practice

 Observe that both branches of the conditional are executed in the transition.
 The correct output is then selected using a ternary instruction.
 This compilation method is only possible because operations in transitions are purely functional.
 1.

-This restriction can be mitigated by future improvements to snarkVM
+This restriction can be mitigated by future improvements to snarkVM, however we table that discussion for later.

 - There are some operations that are not purely functional, e.g